Specializing in women’s emotional health thru art

 Meet Charis.
 Charis is very happy!

-Charis used to be like Sally, but then she discovered Moods art studio and realized that playing with paint was fun!
+Charis used to be like Sally, but then she discovered Moods and realized that playing with paint was fun!

 Yay!
 Good for you Charis!